MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-edit-tables.md

 ![](media/image6.png)

-5. The selected table is ready for editing in the visual editor.
+5. The selected table is ready for editing in the table designer.

+> [!NOTE]
-**Note**: Some system tables may not be available for editing, or some editing actions may be disabled.
+> Some system tables may not be available for editing, or some editing actions may be disabled.

 ## Edit the table properties

-When the visual editor opens, select **Edit table properties**.
+When the table designer opens, select **Edit table properties**.

 ![A screenshot showing the table designer with a title row  a row of action buttons like  New Row and Edit Table columns  blow that there is an empty grid waiting to hold data  ](media/image7.png)